 What is the sea like at Marina di Locri?

-The sea at Marina di Locri is part of the Ionian Sea, characterized by exceptional clarity, crystalline water, and shades ranging from turquoise to intense blue.
-The seabed slopes relatively gently, making it safe for swimming.
+The sea at Marina di Locri is part of the Ionian Sea, characterised by high clarity and water in shades ranging from turquoise to intense blue.
+In calm weather, conditions are very good for swimming, but in wind and swell the situation can change quickly.

 Are the beaches in Locri sandy or rocky?